capncapes/capncapes.github.io/_posts/2023-05-09-google-analytics-4.md

 ## Transitioning from Universal Analytics to Google Analytics 4

 1. **Create a new GA4 property:** Start by creating a new GA4 property within your existing Google Analytics account.
 This will allow you to run both UA and GA4 concurrently, ensuring a smooth transition and avoiding any disruptions in data tracking.
-Update Tracking Codes: Update your website's tracking code to include both the Universal Analytics tracking code and the GA4 Measurement ID.
+2. **Update tracking codes:** Update your website's tracking code to include both the Universal Analytics tracking code and the GA4 Measurement ID.
 By having both codes on your site, you can collect data in both systems simultaneously.
-2. **Enable data import:** Utilize the data import feature to bring historical data from Universal Analytics into your GA4 property.
+3. **Enable data import:** Utilize the data import feature to bring historical data from Universal Analytics into your GA4 property.
 This step ensures continuity in your reporting and allows you to have access to your historical data within the GA4 interface.
-3. **Set up events and conversions:** In GA4, events play a crucial role in tracking user interactions.
+4. **Set up events and conversions:** In GA4, events play a crucial role in tracking user interactions.
 Review your existing events in Universal Analytics and recreate them in GA4 using the new event-driven model.
 Additionally, set up conversions in GA4 to track specific goals and actions.
-4. **Explore new features:** Take advantage of GA4's enhanced features, such as predictive insights, machine learning-based models, and improved integration with Google Ads and BigQuery.
+5. **Explore new features:** Take advantage of GA4's enhanced features, such as predictive insights, machine learning-based models, and improved integration with Google Ads and BigQuery.
 Experiment with the new tools and features to maximize the value of your analytics data.

 ## Conclusion